dopplershift/TdsConfig/README.md

 TdsConfig
 =========

-TDS configuration for the TDS at thredds.ucar.edu.
+TDS configuration for the TDS at remotetest.unidata.ucar.edu.